 6.)
-Other Exertion Uses: Some cards or effects, like Exerting to "Regain your feet" (see Prone) or Exerting to satisfy a card effect or persona power may require you to make a Hard Exertion.
+Other Exertion Uses: Some cards or effects, like Exerting to "Regain your feet" (see Prone) or a weapon (see Disarming and Breaking Weapons), or Exerting to satisfy a card effect or persona power may require you to make a Hard Exertion.

 7.)
-Exerting for "Nothing": There may be times where you do not want to play any cards from your hand, you are unable to play cards from your hand, or a strategic element calls for an Exertion.
+Exerting for "Nothing": There may be times where you do not want to play any cards from your Hand, you are unable to play cards from your Hand, or a strategic element calls for an Exertion.
 This type of Exertion is known as an Exertion for "Nothing" or a "Useless Exertion".
 If you chose to make a "Useless Exertion" it must be made before the end of your Attack Phase.

 Soft Exertions : These are Exertions that are usually made for an Attribute Check or Attribute Challenge.
-When Exerting, Draw the proper number of cards, add the proper Attribute Gems and then return those cards to the bottom of your Endurance.
+When Exerting, draw the proper number of cards, add the proper Attribute Gems found on the cards and then return those cards to the bottom of your Endurance.
 You may make as many Soft Exertions during your turn as card effects call for.
 Making a Soft Exertion does not end the Phase you are in or your ability to continue playing cards during that phase.
 After making a Soft Exertion you may continue playing cards as normal.

 Hidden Attacks: If you have the opportunity to play a Hidden Attack, you may play it face down.
 Your opponent will need to guess which area to defend.
-After they have played all of their defenses, reveal the attack.
+After they have played their defense, reveal the attack.
 When the attack is revealed, the attacker must also disclose all aspects of the attack (for instance - if it was undodgable, or a Head Shot)This is one of the few instances where a player may play an inappropriate defense.
-If the defense is inappropriate, your opponent is allowed to Exert for a better defense, but may not play a new defense from his hand against that attack.
-If your opponent does not wish to play a defense from their hand against the Hidden Attack, you reveal the attack, and they may choose to Exert for a defense.
-If a Hidden Attack is a Power Blow, the attacker must declare that the attack is a Power Blow.
+If the defense is inappropriate, your opponent is allowed to Exert for a better defense, but may not play a new defense from his Hand against that attack.
+If your opponent does not wish to play a defense from their Hand against the Hidden Attack, you reveal the attack, and they may choose to Exert for a defense.
+If a Hidden Attack is a Power Blow, the attacker must declare that the attack is a Power Blow before he ends his attack phase.
 If asked how the attack is a Power Blow, the attacker may respond with "Card Effect" if text on the card or some other card effect makes it so.
 If an attack is unblockable and/or undodgable by text on the card (and there is no choice), the attacker does not have to disclose this information to the defender.
 However, if the card text forces the attacker to choose unblockable or undodgable, the attacker must disclose which choice is in effect when the attack is played.

 Special Attacks: Special Attacks may not be Power Blows (including Head Shots), may not be Hidden, and may not be pulled from an Exertion when searching for an attack.
-Any Edge Cards modifying your Special Attacks are Nullified.
+If a Special Attack states it can be made a Head Shot, it may also be made a Power Blow (as long as any requirements on the card are met).